-This master class is designed for those who want to learn how to knit Christmas decorations - sprockets
+This master class is intended for those who want to learn how to knit New Year's decorations – stars

-This master class is designed for those who want to learn how to knit Christmas decorations - sprockets
+This master class is intended for those who want to learn how to knit New Year's decorations – stars

 Comments